michaeltmk/tcp2mqtt/README.md

 A proxy to recieve raw TCP sockets and send to a MQTT broker with customable format.
 Froked from [tcp2mqtt](https://github.com/gonzalo123/tcp2mqtt)

-It is a go client that reads the TCP sockets and send the information to the MQTT broker.
-It support json format as TCP sockets foramt only.
+Collect data from RTU through tcp and send data to thingsboard by MQTT with IMEI as username.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>